 Erie Day School is accredited by the Pennsylvania Association of Independent Schools (PAIS), (www.paispa.org), every 10 years with 5 year interim evaluations.
 PAIS develops, monitors, and provides a program of evaluation and accreditation using uniform standards to evaluate each member school based on the school’s individual philosophy.
 Accreditation ensures that schools meet and maintain articulated standards of educational excellence.
-Erie Day School was reaccredited in the spring of 2007 and completed the 5-year interim reaccreditation process in winter, 2012.
-In the spring of 2017, Erie Day School will have its 10-year PAIS accreditation.
+Erie Day School was reaccredited for ten years in the spring of 2017 and also completed the 5-year interim reaccreditation process in winter, 2012.

 Erie Day School is a member of the National Association of Independent Schools (NAIS), (www.nais.org).
 NAIS member schools are fully accredited, non-profit, racially non-discriminatory, and governed by a Board of Trustees.
 NAIS member schools share an overall dedication to quality education, high expectation, and a commitment to providing access and opportunities to a diverse group of students.
 Each member school of the National Association of Independent Schools meets the high standards of the education community to which it belongs and is dedicated to bringing out the very best in each child.
 Erie Day School uses NAIS established principles of good practice for its schools, defining high standards and ethical behavior in key areas of school operation including admission, partnership with parents, and governance.